rtCamp/ps-analysis-tool-wiki/Cookies-Landing-Page.md

 ## Detecting potential breakages

-PSAT helps developers ensure a smooth transition through the deprecation of third-party cookies by identifying known breakages caused by deprecated libraries.
-Information about these breakages is available on the cookie landing page, with an expansion toggle, details of broken features, and possible migration guides.
+PSAT helps developers ensure a smooth transition to the Privacy Sandbox APIs by identifying known breakages caused by affected libraries.
+Information about these breakages is available on the cookie landing page, including details of broken features, possible migration guides, and an expansion toggle for easy access.

 PSAT currently detects the following libraries, you can test their working on respective [demos](https://domain-aaa.com/)